Welcome to the Outdoor Kitchen

 – We tried to cook it in the fire.
 It did NOT go well.
 But at least we could eat the upper half of the stew.

-Fika time
+Fika Time

 It is just about time for a fika on the beach, and Gustaf sets up his cooking station on a tarp underneath a pine tree.
 First, he gets some ready made pizza dough and crafts some lovely cinnamon buns that he bakes on the grill.
 The buns, that are almost fried in butter, are served with a pot of Swedish boiled coffee.
 The myths surrounding boiled coffee are just as many as there are nature lovers in the archipelago.
 But one thing is for sure, boiled coffee has a very undeserved bad reputation, it is perfect to make at the campfire.
 But don’t reheat the coffee several times, it just makes it bitter.
 Gustaf recommends Zoega’s dark roast presso coffee, unless you want to go for the fancy more expensive version, so called “Nobel coffee”.
 Then you should get Johan & Nyströms Sumatra Gayo – a rich, spicy coffee with notes of dried figs. A coffee for boiling should be ground to a size between brewing coffee and course ground.